-In-Lieu Fee = Square Feet of Affordable Housing \$30/square foot subsidy Retained in the Project
+In-Lieu Fee = Square Feet of Affordable Housing \$30/square foot subsidy Retained in the Project activity and utilization of Section 243(c)(8)(B).

-- (iii) Annual Reporting, Evaluation and Adjustments to Affordability and Fee Calculations.
-The Department shall report annually to the Planning Commission on the activity and utilization of Section 243(c)(8)(B).
 Based on an evaluation of this report, the Planning Commission may initiate a modification or deletion of Section 243(c)(8)(B).
-The dollar amounts used in the calculation for Paragraphs (i) and (ii) of this Subsection shall be subject to annual adjustments in accord with Section 313.6(1) of this Code.
-Affordability shall be defined by rents or sale prices affordable by households with no more than 80 percent of median income standards developed by HUD. - (iv) If the Commission finds that taking into consideration projects constructed since the effective date of the Van Ness Special Use District and the housing development potential remaining in the District the overall objective of adding a substantial increment of new housing on Van Ness Avenue will not be significantly compromised, the Commission may by conditional use modify the 3:1 housing ratio or may modify the rules regarding the timing and location of linked projects if in addition to Section 303(c) standards of this Code it finds that:
+The dollar amounts used in the calculation for Paragraphs (i) and (ii) of this Subsection shall be subject to annual adjustments in accord with Section 413.6(1) 313.6(1) of this Code.
+Affordability shall be defined by rents or sale prices affordable by households with no more than 80 percent of median income standards developed by HUD.